 Skip to main content

 Previously, a set of Smile.* methods were bundled with Smile UI, which allowed you to fetch and interact with customer and loyalty program data using JavaScript.
-As of February 2026, these methods are being deprecated and replaced with a new standalone JavaScript SDK library that can be used independently of (or together with) Smile UI.
+These methods are being deprecated and replaced with a new standalone JavaScript SDK library that can be used independently of (or together with) Smile UI.
 This guide will walk you through what’s new and how to migrate your code.

 What’s new